Folly Beach, SC: Featuring Its Rich History & Homes for Sale

 Union encampment, and the remains of a blockade runner in 1865 on Folly.
 Library of Congress.

-In 1919, Folly Island Company purchased the island, with an eye to turning Folly into a vacation destination.
+In 1919, Folly Beach SC Company purchased the island, with an eye to turning Folly into a vacation destination.
 They received state permission to build a bridge across folly Creek and River to link Folly to James Island.
-Folly Road (running across James Island) was improved and the first beach front pavilion and cottages were built.
-The most famous guest in the early days was George Gershwin, who stayed on Folly with Charleston author Dubose Heyward in 1934 to work on his musical adaptation of Porgy, which became the famous American opera, Porgy and Bess.
+Folly Road (running across James Island) was improved and the first beachfront pavilion and cottages were built.
+The most famous guest in the early days was George Gershwin, who stayed on Folly with Charleston author Dubose Heyward in 1934 to work on his musical adaptation of Porgy, which became the famous American opera, Porgy and Bess. further embedding Folly Beach

 Oceanfront Hotel in the late 1930s.
 Boston Public Library, Tichnor Brothers Collection.

-Based on postcards, visitor’s memories, and advertisements of the era, Folly was the quintessential beach community right of a Hollywood movie of the 1950s and 1960s.
-The island’s businesses and entertainment included several ice cream shops and restaurants, a skating rink, and even an amusement park with merry go round, flying chairs, and a Ferris Wheel.
+Based on postcards, visitors; memories, and advertisements of the era, Folly was the quintessential beach community right out of a Hollywood movie of the 1950s and 1960s.
+The island’s businesses and entertainment included several ice cream shops and restaurants, a skating rink, and even an amusement park with a merry-go-round, flying chairs, and a Ferris Wheel.
 An icon of Folly that sadly has been lost is the Atlantic Boardwalk and Pavilion, where guests danced to live orchestras along the oceanfront and visited the bathing house and soda fountain in the 1930s.

 Atlantic Pavilion by moonlight, with the Ferris Wheel illuminated in the background.
 Boston Library.